Os-Shabbar/Automated-Data-Pipeline-API-to-MySQL/README.md

-# Anonymized Survey API to MySQL ETL Pipeline
+# Anonymized Survey API to SQL ETL Pipeline

 **Automated Data Pipeline for Humanitarian Information Management**

 ## Overview

-This project demonstrates an anonymized ETL pipeline that extracts structured survey data from multiple API endpoints, cleans and standardizes heterogeneous schemas, applies data quality checks and business rules, and loads the processed data into a structured MySQL database for reporting and analytics.
+This project demonstrates an anonymized ETL pipeline that extracts structured survey data from multiple API endpoints, cleans and standardizes heterogeneous schemas, applies data quality checks and business rules, and loads the processed data into a structured SQL database for reporting and analytics.

 The pipeline was designed as a portfolio-safe sample to demonstrate practical information management, API-based data integration, data cleaning, deduplication, and database loading workflows relevant to humanitarian and development programme monitoring.